 Knowing how well your daughter/son is progressing towards their targets at school is vital .
 We aim to ensure all parents are fully informed of achievement at each Key Stage.

-In Years 7-9, parents will receive a full report on academic progress three times a year – the report will include the targets your daughter is working towards and their current progress towards this target.
-It will also include a comment on her attitude to learning, give an area for praise and a target for improvement.
-At Key Stage Three, students work towards age related expectations.
-These are explained in the diagram below
+In Years 7-9, parents will receive a full report on academic progress three times a year – the report will indicate your daughter’s current progress.
+Teachers will identify whether a student is making good+, good or below average progress.
+The report will also include a comment on her attitude to learning, give an area for praise and a target for improvement.
+The criteria for Attitude to Learning is displayed below:

-In Years 10-13, parents will receive four reports a year - the report will include the A Level/ GCSE targets your son/daughter is working towards and their Most Likely Outcome (MLO).
+In Years 10-13, parents will receive three reports a year - the report will include the A Level/ GCSE targets your son/daughter is working towards and their Most Likely Outcome (MLO).
 The MLO is the grade the teacher expects your son/daughter to achieve if she continues to work at her current rate until the end of her 2/3 year A Level/GCSE course.
 Reports in the Spring and Summer Terms will report on the results of Mock Examinations taken.
 The report will also include a comment on his/her attitude to learning, give an area for praise and a target for improvement.